So you want to adopt a greyhound?

-In order to reserve or adopt a greyhound we will ask you to come and meet us and the greyhounds that we have in our care.
-You will be able to meet the selected greyhounds in our enclosed outdoor space, we will be asking you to wear gloves (we will provide gloves or you bring your own) and a mask.
+In order to reserve or adopt a greyhound we will ask you to come and meet us, either at an agreed location or in our enclosed outdoor area.
+You will be able to meet the selected greyhounds and we can discuss each one with you.
+We will be asking you to use the hand sanitzer provided and we ask that you bring your own mask to wear.

-Please note – due to COVID we are ONLY doing viewings and homings outside, please bring appropriate clothing suitable for the conditions of the English weather!
-We are based on a farm and it is open to the elements.
+Please note – since COVID we are ONLY doing viewings and homings outside, please bring appropriate clothing suitable for the conditions of the English weather!

 You will be able to ask as many questions as you have about greyhounds in general and we will try to give you as much detail on our dogs as we can.
-We are keeping our number of greyhounds low during this difficult time, as we are working with limited volunteer numbers, to keep our greyhounds safe from COVID and ensure we can fully assess each one, use training to support all greyhounds find their own homes, this is providing to be very successful.
-We are also leaving kennel spaces open incase we need to take in any emergencies or ones that need to come in from home environments.
+We have taken the decision to keep our numbers low as this has been very beneficial for us and our homing success, over the last few years.
+Due to COVID-19 and the increase in people wanting to adopt, we are also leaving some kennel spaces open in case we need to take in any emergencies or ones that need to come in from home environments.

 Please Note: These factors may limited your choice of greyhound at your viewing but safety of all our volunteers, greyhounds and the public must come first, during these difficult times.
 We will find a suitable greyhound for you as quickly as we can but you may have to wait a little longer than usual.

-During your time with us, you will be able to take the greyhound for a walk, across the farm, play with them off lead, to really find out about them and give them a groom too, if you wish.
+During your visit you will be able to take the greyhound for a walk, have some quiet time with them and give them a groom too, on a warm day, if you wish!

 We do however welcome visitors who want to familiarise themselves with the greyhound breed generally before making a commitment to adopt a greyhound.